woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

 In addition to the explanation as to why the geometry is invalid (self-intersection), the location of the invalidity (coordinate (1 1)) is also returned.

-The :command:`ST_IsValid` function can also test entire tables as well:
+The :command:`ST_IsValid` function can also be used to test entire tables.

 .. code-block:: sql